Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-endpoints.md

 ```
     POST https://api.openai.com/v1/chat/completions
 ```
 Like most POST endpoints, the chat completions endpoint is not complete itself without a request body.
-This particular endpoint has two required properties:

-- messages - A list of messages that hold the conversation so far.
-- model - The model to be used.
-As mentioned earlier, GPT 4.0 might return a different response than GPT 3.5.

-We encourage you to research all the opther optional properties for this endpoint but some of note are:

-- max-tokens - The maximum number of tokens to be returned
-- n - The number of choices you'd like the api to return.
-The default value is 1.
-- temperature - A sampling temperature from 0-2.
-The higher the value, the more random the response.
-The default value is 1.

-The rest of the optional properties can be found [here](https://platform.openai.com/docs/api-reference/chat/create).
+Let's go ahead and write a request body and then discuss its individual parts after.

-Now that we know what is required, let's test the chat completions endpoint in Postman.
-Go ahead and open up Postman and enter the POST endpoint from above.
+Open up Postman and enter the POST endpoint from above.
 Make sure you are in your OpenAI environment and then navigate to set up a raw JSON body.
 In the window, copy and paste the request body below.
 ```
 {
     "model": "gpt-3.5-turbo",